Menu

 Key highlights include:

-Best Time to Visit Ndere Island National Park
+Best Time to Visit Kakamega Forest National Reserve

-Explore the island on foot and enjoy close encounters with wildlife.
+Explore the forest on foot with expert guides.

 Birdwatching